department-of-veterans-affairs/va.gov-team/products/resources-and-support/ui-consistency-initiative-brief.md

 ## Outcome Summary
 > *Completing this project will align the style of the R&S Articles with the other pages/articles on VA.gov*
-* Approximately 70 articles on R&S will be updated with this effort*
+* Approximately 70 articles are published and 68 are unpublished on R&S will be updated with this effort*
 * Going forward this will be the standard style utilized for any new R&S articles*

 **Related/Associated product(s)**